forthtemple/openworlddart/readme.md

      -models are all blender
        -all opensource materials

-The philosphy of the engine has been to not let the engine get bloated and only include features that most openworld games would require on a smartphone or desktop.
-For example most openworld games would have animated actors eg a person or monster walking, most would include meshes planes and sprites, sound, light, weather, time of day, maps, music and rooms.
-But not all would include for example a player inventory system or a combat system or a shop money system, therefore these features are excluded.
+The philosphy of the engine is to not let the engine get bloated,  only including features that typical openworld games would require on a smartphone or desktop.
+For example most openworld games will have animated actors, such as a person or monster walking.
+Most would include models,  planes and sprites, sound, light, weather, time of day, maps, music and rooms.
+But not all would include, for example, a players inventory system or a combat system or a monetary system.
+Therefore these features are excluded.

   Engine not too bloated - only include what most openworld would want